 According to HRMS World, even a small business must provide a few HR basics.
 First, a company must ensure a safe workplace for its employees, free from risk of injury, harassment, and discrimination.
 Second, each business must have a mechanism to manage employee job expectations and performance.
 Third, a company must manage payroll and benefits to ensure that its employees are paid on time and can access any provided benefits.

-Finally, HR in the small business setting must maintain employee records and any HR documents entrusted to the company.
+Finally, HR in the small company setting must maintain employee records and any HR documents entrusted to the company.

 HR Documents for Small Business

 One basic HR function that every small business should do is keeping and safeguarding important employee information.
-Here are some HR documents that every small business should keep with a secure electronic backup:
+Here are some HR documents that every small business should keep with a secure electronic backup with good HR software: